Mauritius... Not just any island… Dive into a piece of history…

 |Life expectancy||Male 71.6, female 78.1 and total life expectancy is 74.8|

 |Time Zone||GMT + 4|

 |Head of Government||Prime Minister|

 |Constitution||Based on Westminster system|

 |Legal System||Hybrid system based on British and French laws.|

-For additional information visit the site of the Mauritius Tourism Promotion Authority www.mauritius.net
+For further information visit the web-site of the Mauritius Tourism Promotion Authority: www.mauritius.net